corrilan/raspberry-pi-zero-w-linux-digital-photo-frame/README.md

 <h1>Why?</h1>

 Over the years I have accumulated around 12000 digital photographs (40GB worth) which get saved, stored, organised and backed up (always do your backups!).
-I realised that very rarely were these photographs being viewed, so I decided that a digital photo frame was required so myself and my wife would get to see random photographs fro our collection, all day, every day.
+I realised that very rarely were these photographs being viewed, so I decided that a digital photo frame was required so myself and my wife would get to see random photographs from our collection, all day, every day.
+I also wanted to make a frame for our parents so they could enjoy the latest photographs of their new grandchild.

 Not keen on buying a small digital photo frame with limited features (I don't want to have to squint to see the photos!), I decided instead to build my own using an old laptop screen I happened to have lying around.
 I wanted to build something where the feature set could easily be expanded over time.
 With the amount of e-waste now going to landfill, I thought it would also be nice to make use of laptop screens which would otherwise be disposed of with the rest of a broken laptop.